martinconyon/martinconyon.github.io/_pages/about.md

 ## About
 Martin Conyon is a Trustee Professor of Economics at Bentley University and a Senior Fellow at the Wharton School, University of Pennsylvania.
-His research spans political economy and applied econometrics, with work on defense economics, corporate governance, CEO pay, labor and organization.
+His research interests are in political economy and applied econometrics.

 His work is widely cited; his current Google Scholar h-index is 51, and he has been listed among the world’s top 2% of scientists in the standardized Stanford/Ioannidis database.
 He is a Fellow of the Royal Society of Arts.